natedanielson/Vanderbilt_Cybersecurity/README.md

 # Vanderbilt_Cybersecurity
 Things that I have learned and deployed while in Vanderbilt Cybersecurity class
 ![](Elk%20Diagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of any .yml file may be used to install only certain pieces of it, such as Filebeat.

 TODO: Enter the playbook file.

 This document contains the following details: